5 bedrooms for 10-11 guests

 More importantly, the chalets are very comfortable and well appointed.
 The bedrooms are not huge – predictably, since the real estate they occupy must be some of the most desirable in the world – but they are tastefully decorated and have underfloor heating, reasonable cupboards, safes, good lighting and gorgeous bathrooms.
 Even the beds are bigger and firmer than usual in France.
-Each bedroom has a private ski locker in the ski room, with very effective individual boot dryers.
+Each bedroom has a private ski locker in the ski room, with individual boot dryers.

 Chalet des Pentes has five bedrooms with five en-suite bathrooms.
 Its sizeable sitting-dining room has a log fire, wide-screen TV (FreeSat), DVDs and WiFi, and bottomless bespoke sofas.